dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 ### Fast food

-- Freshii (West Vancouver)
-- Fresh Slice (Burnaby)
-- Taco Bell (Coquitlam)
-- Smoke's Poutinerie (Downtown)
-- Taco Time (Burnaby)
-- A&W
+I've left American fast food chains off this list and limited it to Canadian chains.

+- [Freshii](https://www.freshii.com/): I often get the Buddha bowl with tofu at the airport.
+- [Fresh Slice](http://www.freshslice.com/): It's pizza!
+Get what you like.
+- [Uncle Fatih's](https://unclefatih.com/): They make pizza, but all their pizzas are sprinkled with sesame seeds!
+- [Smoke's Poutinerie](https://smokespoutinerie.com/): If it's your first time, get the traditional (or veggie traditional) poutine before you experiment with their more fun variations on poutine.
+- [A&W](https://web.aw.ca/): If you like root beer (nonalcoholic beverage that tastes kind of like toothpaste) that's a classic thing to get at A&W. Get sweet potato fries and chipotle mayo with your burger - they're yummy.

 ### Other

-- Chauveggie (Commercial)
-- Chilli Pepper House (Commercial)
-- Steve's Poké Bar (Burnaby)
-- 4 Stones Vegetarian Cuisine (Richmond)
-- the ethiopian place
+- [Chau Veggie Express](https://www.chowatchau.ca/): Vegan Vietnamese place with great noodle bowls and rice bowls - I recommend the Rickety Rickshaw Bowl.
+- [Chillipepper House](https://thechilipepperhouse.com/): If you're not familiar with Indian Chinese food, go here.
+I'm a vegetable manchurian ball fan, personally.
+- [Steve's Poké Bar](https://www.stevespokebar.ca/): Authentic Hawaiian poké!
+I cannot recommend anything specific since you build your own bowl but I will recommend that you are generous with the sauces.
+- [4 Stones Vegetarian](https://4stonesvegetarian.com/): Get as much of these dishes as you can reasonably fit in your tummy: gyoza, the kong pao bean curd rolls, the noodles with sesame sauce, and the Taiwanese deep fried tofu.
+- [Fassil](https://fassil.ca/): At this Ethiopian place, everything you order will come with injera, a fermented and soft flatbread.
+Pick one of the combos so you can try various dishes along with your injera.

 ## Books

 Most of these places do used and new books and also have good sell-for-store-credit policies.
 You can place orders for almost anything you want by walking in, phoning or emailing if something isn't available online.
 Also many of these places have cute non-book merch.
 Support local bookstores!

 - [Iron Dog Books](https://irondogbooks.com/): My favourite Vancouver bookstore.
 Indigenous-owned, independent, previously itinerant (they were just a book truck before they opened a brick-and-mortar store).
 Hilary will, um, read you like a book and give you fantastic recommendations.
 I like their hand-picked selection of everything but especially queer / sci-fi / fantasy / Indigenous writing.
 Also go here if you like YA.
-- [Companion Books](https://companionbooks.com/): Have had good conversations about birds here.
-Sci-fi / history are big here, and paperback bestsellers if that's your thing.
+- [Companion Books](https://companionbooks.com/): I've had good conversations about birds here.
+Sci-fi / history are big in this store, and paperback bestsellers if that's your thing.
 They also do "rare and antiquarian" books but this has never been relevant to me.
-- McLeod's
-- Pulp Fiction
-- White Dwarf
-- Massy Books
-- Companion Books
-- Paper Hound
-- Albion Books
-- Renaissance Books
-- Little Sisters
-- People's Co-op Bookstore
-- Browns Books
-- [32 Books & Gallery](http://www.32books.com/): independent bookstore in Edgemont Village.
+- [MacLeod's](https://www.instagram.com/macleodsbooks/): This second-hand and rare bookstore looks like it's out of a book - their collection of books isn't just displayed in bookshelves but in several feet high piles on the floor and on tables, with very narrow paths for customers to walk through.
+There are so many books crammed into this space that MacLeod's has literally clashed with the fire department for a decade over their fire safety.
+- [Pulpfiction Books](http://pulpfictionbooksvancouver.com/): Wide selection of used and new books, especially sci-fi and fantasy.
+They will order books for you at very discounted rates so order your books from here.
+- [White Dwarf](http://www.deadwrite.com/wd.html): This store specializes in fantasy and sci-fi, and back in the day they had a Basset hound who would hang out in the store.
+- [Massy Books](https://www.massybooks.com/): Also Indigenous-owned and has a great selection of various genres.
+They also host lots of great events, especially with local artists and authors.
+- [Paper Hound](https://paperhound.ca/): Small, eclectic bookstore with a poem dispenser and funky shelf names including my personal favourite: Rat as hero.
+- [Little Sister's](https://www.littlesisters.ca/): This is a bookstore that's very important in Vancouver's queer history.
+It offered a safe haven for queer people to go in the 80s when homophobia was more mainstream and overt.
+Over the decades, they've survived multiple incidents of homophobes throwing literal firebombs into the store, a battle with Canadian customs over discriminatory seizures, a 10-year-long trial about this where they sued the Government of Canada (and won), and the deaths of the original founders - Jim Deva and Bruce Smyth.
+Located in the extremely gay neighbourhood of Davie Village, they stock lots of queer books and other queer stuff (pride merch, clothing, sex toys, condoms and dental dams, etc.)
+- [People's Co-op Bookstore](https://www.peoplescoopbookstore.com/): A volunteer-run member-owned leftist bookstore with a wide selection of genres and a poetry reading group.

 ## Alcohol